 Figure 49: Mitigate SQL-Injection

-Unchecked Return Value

-Unreleased Resource: Streams

 Weak Cryptographic Hash

 The 'calculateHash' function (Figure ) is unused throughout the code, so it does not lead to any security issues relating to passwords or anything else you wanted to hide using MD5.

 If the function were to be used elsewhere in the code, the methodology for calculating the hash would need to be changed, as MD5 is vulnerable to collisions (two different inputs can produce the same MD5 hash), has no built-in salting (meaning it does not protect against attacks involving tables that pre-calculate common hashes for millions of passwords) and is very fast (meaning an attacker could try billions of hashes per second using brute-force or dictionary attacks).